COMCIFS/Dictionary-Writing-Workshop/Handout-Part1.rst

 which key data names a given data name is related to.

-Whether or not you choose to include the category in your name, you must eventually decide on permanent names to each of your draft data names.
+Whether or not you choose to include the category in your name, you must eventually decide on permanent names for each of your draft data names.
 Short names are good for programmers, but potentially confusing - is "temp" short for temperature or temporary?
 Whitespace is not an issue for modern programming languages, but in some contexts (e.g. operating